Skip to content

 Here I will explain how I feel about playing a game and my overall thoughts toward the game.
 I will state how much I liked the game and anything that stood out to me.

+I thought long about this one, and I don’t want to be a traditional reviewer who must score everything.
+I am not going to give a review score or a number.
 Any score I give can be debated or disputed.
 I rather focus on explaining if I like a game and if I recommend playing it.

 Do I Recommend the Game?